-A selection advisory committee will review all applications for the Innovation Fund for Community Safety and will make recommendations for funding in Spring 2021.
+A selection advisory committee reviewed all applications for the Innovation Fund for Community Safety and made recommendations for funding in Spring 2021.

-The committee includes 12 individuals, including 6 non-Johns Hopkins affiliated community members who are Baltimore City residents.
-The committee will meet regularly to review the proposal submissions for Innovation Fund grants based on the selection criteria outlined in the RFP.
+The committee included 12 individuals, including 6 non-Johns Hopkins affiliated community members who are Baltimore City residents.
+The committee met regularly to review the proposal submissions for Innovation Fund grants based on the selection criteria outlined in the RFP.